yasenstar/self_learning/General_Tools/from_csv_to_toon.md

 ## Compare between JSON and TOON

-This article - using JSON-TOON converter - to show you the tokenization comparison between variable JSON format samples data with TOON
+This article - using JSON-TOON converter - to show you the tokenization comparison between variable JSON format samples data with TOON.

+JSON examples are referred from https://jsontotable.org/blog/json/sample-json

 ### 01 Basic JSON - Simple User Profile